 Earthworm scientist, Natural History Museum

-David is the Museum's earthworm expert and one of the creators of the soil and earthworm survey.
-He has led many survey sessions, helped numerous people identify worms, and is the founder of the Earthworm Society of Britain.
+David is the Museum's earthworm expert, one of the creators of the Soil and Earthworm Survey and the founder of the Earthworm Society of Britain.
 Put simply, if you want to know more about worms, David's your man.

 Why are earthworms important?